HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Recent research has accelerated the process in various ways, one of which is to utilize numerical optimization methods.

 L-BFGS algorithm, a family of quasi-Newton methods, is one such approach and is reported to be effective for graph drawing.
-Although this method can overcome the twist problem to some extent, it may sometimes require many iterations.
-It may fail to achieve the optimal visualization within a limited number of iterations, such as 50 iterations.
+Although this method can overcome the twist problem to some extent, it may fail to achieve the optimal visualization result within a limited number of iterations, such as 50 iterations.
-Moreover, this method merely treats the problem as a general optimization problem (like this.
-Instead of the variable $X \in \bbR^{2\ times n}, it uses the variable $X \in \bbR^{2n}$).
+Moreover, this method merely treats the problem as a general optimization problem (like this).
+$x_i$ is the position of vertex $i$ and $X$ is the matrix of all vertices.
+Instead of using this matrix, it flattens into a vector, ignoring the inherent graph structure.
 Thus, directly applying the L-BFGS algorithm may not be the optimal strategy.
+In particular, it just starts from a random initial placement.

+So, we aim to further accelerate this optimization process.
+To achieve this, we especially put focus on providing the initial placement.

 ## 8

-Providing initial placement in the pre-processing step is another strategy.
+As we said, providing initial placement in the pre-processing step is another strategy.
-Indeed, a pre-processing step with Simulated Annealing (SA) is also known to be effective since SA can deal with twist issues and leads to a better visualization combined with the FR algorithm.
+Indeed, a pre-processing step with Simulated Annealing (SA) is also known to be effective since SA can avoid getting stuck in local optima and leads to a better visualization combined with the FR algorithm.
 It also utilizes the inherent graph structure.
-However, this work is restricted to unweighted graphs, limited to a circle initial placement, inefficient due to the random swapping, the only neighborhood in the SA step, and sometimes ignoring the graph's sparsity.
+However, this work is restricted to unweighted graphs since the objective function does not include the weight $w_{i,j}$, limited to a simple circle initial placement for this $Q$, inefficient due to it just randomly select two vertices and test swapping, and sometimes ignoring the graph's sparsity due to this term $E_2$, which can be a set of $\order{\abs{V}^2}$ edges.

-It leaves significant room to improve the effectiveness and extend the applicability.
+So, it leaves significant room to improve the effectiveness and extend the applicability.

-So, we aim to provide an initial placement that can avoid the twist, accelerate the subsequent optimization process, and extend the applicability to weighted graphs.
+We aim to improve this initial placement stationary to accelerate the subsequent optimization process, and extend the applicability to weighted graphs.

 ## 9